opencast/opencast/docs/guides/developer/docs/participate/governance.md

 ## Current board

-The last board elections took place during the Opencast Summit 2021.
+The last board elections took place in 2023.
 The current board consists of:

 - Olaf A. Schulte, ETH Zurich, Chair
 - Jody Fanto, Harvard University DCE